scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 1. Create new branch & switch into that branch
 2. Create new file or edit existing file
 3. Pull request
-4. Review
+4. Add reviewers
+5. Pass all checks
-5. Merge
+6. Merge
+7. Delete branch
-6. Wait up to 10 minutes to see your work on the live site
+8. Wait up to 10 minutes to see your work on the live site

 ### Commonly used terms:

-Conflicts:
-Markdown / .md =
-YAML, front matter, and metadata =

 - **Repo** (aka repository): A collection (aka set) of code.
 This repo in particular (GitHub.com/ScholarsLab/ScholarsLab.org) is the place on GitHub.com where we store all the files that make up the SLab.org website
 - **Branch:** A copy of the website files where you can make changes without affecting the live website or other folks' development or authoring work